solmazsm/NexusIndex/README.md

 applying the trained model to predict probabilities on an unlabeled dataset.

 <a href="https://huggingface.co/datasets/davanstrien/WELFake">WELFake:</a> The WELFake dataset consists of 72,134 news articles, with 35,028 classified as real and 37,106 as fake.
 This dataset was created by merging four well-known news datasets: Kaggle, McIntire, Reuters, and BuzzFeed Political.
 The goal of this merger was to mitigate the risk of overfitting in machine learning classifiers and to offer a larger corpus of text data to enhance the training process for fake news detection models.

 Dataset contains four columns: Serial number (starting from 0); Title (about the text news heading); Text (about the news content); and Label (0 = fake and 1 = real).

 There are 78098 data entries in csv file out of which only 72134 entries are accessed as per the data frame.

-# Evaluation Implementation

-For any questions, concerns, or comments for improvements, etc, please create an issue on the issues page for this project, or email the authors directly.